- The understated importance of high-quality supportive care

-- Dexmedetomidine can cause tolerance over ~4-5 days, with subsequent withdrawal when it is discontinued.73 It may be inadvisable to continue dexmedetomedine infusions for longer periods of time.
-If tolerance occurs, dexmedetomidine may be transitioned to oral clonidine.74
+- Dexmedetomidine can cause tolerance over ~4-5 days, with subsequent withdrawal when it is discontinued.(22477787) Avoid continuing dexmedetomidine infusions for longer periods of time.
+If tolerance occurs, dexmedetomidine may be transitioned to oral clonidine. 📖 (25809176)

 sedating atypical antipsychotics

-- Olanzapine or quetiapine have sedating effects and efficacy in anxiety disorders.75 These agents may be used for their sedative properties, in order to allow a reduction in the dose of propofol or dexmedetomidine that is required.76
+- Quetiapine has sedating effects and efficacy in anxiety disorders.(29110139) Quetiapine may be useful for its sedative properties, in order to allow a reduction in the dose of propofol or dexmedetomidine that is required. 📖 (19915454)

-- Sedative of last resort, should be avoided whenever possible.
+- Benzodiazepines are the sedative of last resort.
+They should be avoided whenever possible.📖

-- May occasionally be needed for patients with profound hemodynamic instability, in whom propofol or dexmedetomidine are contraindicated.
+- Benzodiazepines may occasionally be needed for patients with profound hemodynamic instability, in whom propofol or dexmedetomidine are contraindicated.

 Delirium is extremely common in the ICU (prevalence of ~50%).
 This makes it worthwhile to deploy preventative measures broadly.